 I added 3 whole eggs to the batch, so the water added by the egg = 3 x 38 = 114 grams

 Additional water needed = 510 - 114 = 396 grams

 Adjust for the fat in egg

-Many soap recipe calculators, including Soapcalc and Soapee, do not have an entry for egg fat, but there is a work-around solution for that.
-The saponification value of egg fat is the same as for canola oil -- about 0.133 -- so use canola oil as a stand-in for the egg fat.
+The saponification value of egg fat is about the same as for canola oil -- about 0.133 -- so use canola oil as a stand-in for the egg fat.

-Enter 5 grams of "canola oil" for every egg yolk you want to use.
+Since each egg yolk contains 5 grams of egg fat, enter 5 grams of canola oil for every egg yolk you will be adding.
 This will trick the calculator into calculating the correct weight of NaOH for your recipe.

 Canola oil does not have the same fatty acid profile as egg fat, so the fatty acid profile of your recipe will be slightly off.
-The fatty acids in egg fat are roughly comparable to emu oil.
+The fatty acids in egg fat are roughly comparable to emu oil or rice bran oil.